seock04/Uncertainty-Handler/Toastmasters/Pathway/Presentation Mastery/Level1/Speech3- Fresh Start.md

 If I were 20 years ago, I may say I aim high, making perpect Toastmasters Club.

-but now I say I will try myself to be supportive at all time until we can charter the Dongtan Toastmasters and I will not regret because I will do my best.
+but now I say I will try myself to be supportive at all time until we can charter the Dongtan Toastmasters and hoping that I will not regret because I will do my best.

 How about you?